martinrist/reactive-with-rxjs-bacon/content.md

 - RxJS has all of these, and more, e.g.:
     - `interval` - emits an incrementing integer
     - Better 'no-op' cases for testing and composition - e.g. `never`
-    - `from` is more flexible and can create Observables from a more general iterable:
+    - `from` is more flexible and can create Observables from a more general iterable
-    - as opposed to Bacon's specific `fromXXX` methods
+    - as opposed to specific `fromXXX` methods in Bacon.js
     - e.g. ES6 Set and Map objects
     - Or [generators](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/mapping/bacon.js/whyrx.md#generators)